toddledev/documentation/docs/05-the-editor/01-overview/index.md

 ---

 # The editor
-The editor is the main workspace for building your toddle applications and packages.
+The editor is the main workspace for building your Nordcraft applications and packages.
 It provides an interface with the tools needed to design, develop and test your projects.

 ![Editor overview|16/9](editor-overview.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?canvas-width=800&canvas-height=800&rightpanel=events}